How to Reduce Christmas Stress

 Turn Chores Into Events

-Everyone finds some holiday season activities that have to be done drudgery.
-Make whatever it is you find drudgery more enjoyable by making it special and different.
+Everyone finds some holiday season activities to be tedious.
+Transform these activities into special occasions.
 For example, make the Christmas baking a family affair or invite some friends over for a tree-trimming night.

 For instance, you don't need to buy, put up, and decorate the tree all in the same day.
 At my house tree trimming is an ongoing event.
 We buy it, put it up, and set out the ornaments.
 Then whoever wants to hangs a few ornaments on the tree when they feel like it.
 Sometimes it takes two weeks, but we always have a beautiful, fully decked Christmas tree by Christmas Eve.

-Build Time to Relax and Enjoy the Festive Season With Your Schedule
+Allow Time to Relax and Enjoy the Festive Season

 Take the time to drive around and enjoy the incredible displays of Christmas lights, attend a special holiday concert, make snow angels with the kids, or just take a long hot bath.
 Your Christmas stress will drop considerably.